 Gender plays a role as well, with women statistically having fewer accidents and DUIs, as well as less serious accidents than men.
 Because of this, women often pay less for auto insurance, all other factors being equal.

 Your credit score — more specifically, your credit-based insurance score — is a statistical tool insurance companies use to predict the likelihood of filing a claim and the associated cost.
-Drivers with higher credit scores are seen as more financially responsible and less risky to insure.
-While controversial, credit scores are used in many states to determine insurance rates — but four states (California, Hawaii, Massachusetts, and Michigan) have banned the practice entirely, and others have limited its use in determining rates.
+Drivers with poor credit are seen as more financially responsible and less risky to insure.
+While controversial, credit histories are used in many states to determine insurance rates — but four states (California, Hawaii, Massachusetts, and Michigan) have banned the practice entirely, and others have limited its use in determining rates.

 These factors — along with others, such as driving record and location — help insurance companies assess risk and set appropriate premiums.